lethedata/void-ip_passthrough-router/README.md

 - Commands needed by configuration scripts: wpa_supplicant, arptables, dhcpcd, nftables, conntrack, awk, sshd, which
 - Artix Linux with runit might work but this is untested.
 - Additional dhcpcd-hooks can be added to `sv/dhcpcd/hooks` and `sv/dhcpcd/dhcpcd-802dot1x` folders respectively.
 Scripts could be created to re-configuring client device holding the passed IP.
+- extras folder contains commands to build nftable and arptable rules.
+- LAN Network is a small CG-NAT network to avoid reserving RFC1918 addresses.
+- If interface configuration fails during boot-up for some reason there is a fallback mode that makes the device available via ssh on 100.64.1.100:22 with password root access.

+## To-Do
+- Increase fallback mode use across more boot stages.